Saltar al contenido

 These test are a help also for women with recurrent miscarriage.
 Data has shown that 60% of pregnancies lost from couples with 2-4 miscarriages are chromosomally abnormal (Ogasawara et al., 2000), and 76% of embryos are chromosomally abnormal for patients with >3 miscarriages (Pellicer et al., 1999).

 There is another diagnose associated with genetic risk in women called the primary ovarian insufficiency.
 It will present with elevation of the FHS hormone in women under 35 years.
 Usually happens between 40 to 50 years (menopause).
 In this condition happens before that age it has been associated with the FMR1 gene (X-chromosome).

 The following data taken from the American Society for Reproductive medicine (ASRM) shows the rate of reduction in pregnancy loss after preimplantation genetic diagnose.

 This following data shows the percentage of abortion rate versus take-home babies with and without preimplantation genetic testing.

-This is the preventive medicine.
 Scientists and doctors need to be up-to-date with the advances and tools available to diagnose alterations that were almost impossible to detect years ago.

 But remember, negative results from genetic testing do not rule out an unidentified genetic etiology.